-Whether you are a producer, singer, songwriter or a mixture, you are probably wondering whether you need an entertainment lawyer.
+Whether you are a producer, singer, songwriter, or a mixture, you are probably wondering whether you need an entertainment lawyer.
 Entertainment lawyers are important to the industry and the people they work with for several reasons.
 They help musicians to understand legal agreements and publishing contracts.
-In this article, we will look at what entertainment lawyers do on a day-to-day basis, and who the best lawyers are in the entertainment industry right now.
+In this article, we will look at what music entertainment lawyers do on a day-to-day basis, and who the best lawyers are in the entertainment industry right now.

 What Do Entertainment Lawyers Do?